VirtualDisk/VirtualDisk/README.md

-feminine entity fixing your infrastructure
+feminine entity fixing your infrastructure. linux, networking, k8s, etc...

 <!---
 digital woman is present. thank you for looking at my repository of things.